mazurbeam/portfolio/src/resources/vitrix/index.md

 # Vitrix Health.

 ## What I did
-- I built the backend and added functionality to a React dashboard that manages pictures sent from an oral imaging device.
+- I built a Django API and added functionality to a React dashboard that manages pictures sent from an oral imaging device.
+- Setup the secure production server on AWS with a managed database and S3 bucket.

 ## Libraries / Tools
 - React.js